 1. Provide mental health services

-Start by instituting a mental health program!
+Start by instituting a mental health program.
 Providing a mental health program is one of the best things you can do for your employees’ mental health.
-Lost productivity from workplace anxiety costs employers $1 trillion per year, so it’s worth it to invest in a program that will help your team feel less anxious and more prepared to focus on their work.
+Lost productivity from workplace anxiety costs employers $1 trillion per year, so it’s worth investing in a program that will help your team feel less anxious and more prepared to focus on their work.

-If you already have an EAP, make sure to ramp up your internal EAP promotion and educate employees on the mental health services you provide.
+If you already have an EAP and/or mental health program, make sure to ramp up your internal promotion and educate employees on the mental health services you provide.

 2. Support taking time off of work